Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 1. Database Query Analysis

-• Query Execution Time - measure query execution time.
+• Query Execution Time - Measure exactly how long each query takes

 1. Job Monitoring